jnilla/joomla-cache-helper/README.md

 ```
 function getMessages(){
-	// If cache is updating wait up to 5 seconds
+	// Get data from cache.
+If cache is updating wait up to 5 seconds
 	$response = CacheHelper::get('groupNameHere', 'idHere', $response, 5);

 	// If cache is valid return the data